percona/psmdb-docs/source/authentication.rst

 |PSMDB| supports Kerberos authentication starting from release 4.2.6-6.

-This authentication mechanism involves the use of a Key Distribution Center (KDC) - a symmetric encryption component which operates with tickets.
-A ticket is a small amount of encrypted data which is used for authentication.
+This authentication mechanism involves the use of a `Key Distribution Center (KDC)` - a symmetric encryption component which operates with tickets.
+A `ticket` is a small amount of encrypted data which is used for authentication.
 It is issued for a user session and has a limited lifetime.

+When using Kerberos authentication, you also operate with principals and realms.

+A `realm` is the logical network, similar to a domain, for all Kerberos nodes under the same master KDC.

+A `principal` is a user or a service which is known to Kerberos.
+A principal name is used for authentication in Kerberos.
+A service principal represents the service, e.g. ``mongodb``.
+A user principal represents the user.
+The user principal name corresponds to the username in the ``$external`` database in |PSMDB|.

 The following diagram shows the authentication workflow: